quicwg/base-drafts/draft-ietf-quic-http.md

 ### Request Cancellation and Rejection {#request-cancellation}

-Clients can cancel requests by resetting the request stream with an error code of HTTP_REQUEST_CANCELLED ({{http-error-codes}}).
+Clients can cancel requests by resetting and aborting the request stream with an error code of HTTP_REQUEST_CANCELLED ({{http-error-codes}}).
 When the client aborts reading a response, it indicates that this response is no longer of interest.
-Implementations SHOULD cancel requests by terminating both directions of a stream.
+Implementations SHOULD cancel requests by abruptly terminating any directions of a stream that are still open.

 When the server rejects a request without performing any application processing, it SHOULD abort its response stream with the error code HTTP_REQUEST_REJECTED.